 Fire Proposed and Historical Budget vs. Actual

-The chart below displays the FY2023/24 Projected Revenues by Fund.
-It indicates General Fund account for 100% of total sources.
+The chart below displays the FY2025 Projected Revenues by Fund.
+It indicates the DIF - Public Safety Fire fund accounts for 66.5% and the General Fund accounts for 33.5% of total sources.